 In addition, approximately 50% of the cremations in our area require coordination with the State Medical Examiner located in Salt Lake City.
 Rather than transporting the deceased back and forth from Vernal to Salt Lake City, we use the services of a nearby crematory thereby reducing the potential for mistakes.

-The crematory we use in Salt Lake City operates near 100% capacity thereby minimizing environmental impact.
-We could choose to build our own local crematory, but do not believe that to be a good way to steward the lands we have been blessed with.
+The crematory we use in Salt Lake City is in an industrial park surrounded by factories and rail road tracks.
+We could choose to build our own local crematory, but do not believe that to be a good way to steward the lands we are blessed with or the families we serve.

 Saying goodbye to your loved one is never easy.
 Unfortunately, in today’s culture, many people try to skip this step.
 The sad reality is that failing to say goodbye to someone you love leaves emotional wounds that may never heal.